-Dates Communication methods and topic Parent meetings i.e. P&C, Meet the Teacher Night - defining student bullying and support systems the school have in place Annual BPS Harmony/ Kindness Day aligns with National Day of Action Against Bullying Campaign (Be an up-stander, not a bystander) School website and school newsletter updates- Up stander/ Bystander behaviour Open Day for Education Week includes activities related to our positive education practices to engage and inform the community Annual involvement in RUOK?
-Day - Whole school recognition of the importance empathy and compassion Wellbeing Wednesday - Whole school celebration of the learning related to wellbeing
+Dates Communication methods and topic Term 1 - 4 Parent meetings i.e. P&C, Meet the Teacher Night - defining student bullying and support systems the school have in place Term 1 - 4 Annual BPS Harmony/ Kindness Day aligns with National Day of Action Against Bullying Campaign (Be an up-stander, not a bystander) Term 1 - 4 Fortnightly social media and school newsletter updates - (Up stander/ Bystander behaviour, what is bullying, how to deal with bullying etc) Term 3 Open Day for Education Week includes activities related to our positive education practices to engage and inform the community Term 3 Whole school participation in National Day of Action against Bullying and Violence with lessons and activities completed by students and information shared with families on the day.
+Term 3 Annual involvement in RUOK?
+Day - Whole school recognition of the importance empathy and compassion Term 4 Wellbeing Wednesday - Whole school celebration of the learning related to wellbeing